Links and Resources

 The International Council on Development and Learning (ICDL)– all you need to know about Floortime and DIRFloortime®.

-ADDitude is a US based specialist platform that offers a range of resources for professionals and parents/carers, podcast and free webinars on ADHD and co-related diagnosis.
+ADDitude is a US based specialist platform that offers a range of resources for professionals and parents/carers including podcasts and free webinars on ADHD and co-related diagnosis.

 Down Syndrome UK is a national charity for Down Syndrome.
 It gives guidance for professionals and parents/ carers, runs webinars and gives comprehensive guidance for schools on ways to adapt the curriculum to meet the needs of their pupils with Down Syndrome.